Skip to main content

 1. In BotDojo, go to Account → Integrations.

-2. Select Slack Agent.
+2. Select Slack Custom Agent.

 3. Enter Agent Name, Client ID, Client Secret, and Signing Secret.